 PUH 135 Mental Health First Aid.
 This course will provide students the opportunity to learn basic concepts and strategies of a mental health first-aider including the ability to identify, understand, and respond to signs of mental illnesses and substance use disorders.
-1 semester hour.
-Typically offered Spring Term.
+1 semester credit hour.
+Typically offered: Fall and Spring Terms.